tkadauke/symbols/README.md

 ### number sets 𝕐

-The following sets are defined (Warning: These are not just capital letters; they are the double-struck capital letters you know from math lessons):
+The following sets are defined (Warning ⚠: These are not just capital letters; they are the double-struck capital letters you know from math lessons):

     ℤ - Integers
     ℕ - Positive integers